norryna07/ROBOT/README.md

 Project is created in Arduino IDE using different libraries for every type of motor or sensor.

 ## Setup
-This code cand be run on Arduino board just if the electrical links are like in the photos below:
+This code cand be run on Arduino board just if the electrical links are like in the photos in Circuit images directory.